 Experience the Meisner Technique as taught by Meisner himself in the Sanford Meisner Master Acting Class.

-If you would like to purchase the instant streaming version please click the purchase option to the upper right and check out through the Vimeo platform.
+If you would like to purchase the instant streaming version please click the purchase option in the upper right corner to check out through the Vimeo platform.
+And start watching immediately!

 “The only way to deal with yourself as an actor is to follow the emotional truth of what you have to do under the imaginary circumstances.
 And as you develop you become confident.
 You come to believe in what you’re doing and trust it because it’s out of you.”